Quickstart

 [dependencies]

-Now you can start using machine-check in Rust.
+You can start using machine-check in Rust now.
 Let's create a minimal somewhat interesting system to verify.
 Put this in your src/main.rs:

 #[machine_check::machine_description]